Studio Voice Auditions

 Any student who does not qualify for Studio Voice will be given the opportunity to join a voice class and may audition again for private lessons after a semester.

-Although a live audition is required for private vocal instruction, you may prefer to submit an audio or video recording when applying for a scholarship.
+Although a live audition is required for private vocal instruction if the student is on campus, potential new students may request permission to submit a video recording when applying for admission and scholarship consideration for the next year.

 The audition for admission to studio voice will include: